Brenden Morrow: Professional

 Prior to the 2006–07 NHL season, Morrow was named the captain of the Stars, after the team asked incumbent captain Mike Modano to step down from the position.
 The Stars wanted to reward Morrow for his commitment to the team, after he bypassed free agency to sign a six-year contract with the team.
 The Stars also felt the need to shift some leadership responsibilities to younger members of the team.
 Morrow's teammates and coaches greatly admired his dedication to the team, and believed he was an ideal choice to fill the role.

 Heading into the 2009–10 season, Morrow ranked 14th on the all-time scoring list for the Stars' franchise.
 He has a knack for scoring big goals, as evidenced by his scoring three of the team's last four overtime winning goals in the playoffs.

 Morrow was injured often during the 2011–12 season.
 He missed 25 games due to shoulder and upper back injuries, including 18 matches at the beginning of the 2012 year.
 Morrow returned to action on March 9 after the Stars activated him from injure reserve.

 On March 24, 2013, Morrow was traded to the Pittsburgh Penguins, along with Dallas' third-round pick in 2013, in exchange for Joe Morrow (no relation) and the Penguins' 2013 fifth-round draft pick.

 On September 23, 2013, Morrow signed a one-year deal as an unrestricted free agent with the St. Louis Blues.

 On July 11, 2014, Morrow signed as a free agent to a one-year deal with the Tampa Bay Lightning.
-On June 17, 2015, two days after losing in the Stanley Cup Finals to the Chicago Blackhawks during exit interviews, Morrow stated that he may "give it one more go," though he stated that he could change his mind in two weeks when it was time to resume workouts.
+On June 17, 2015, two days after losing in the Stanley Cup Final to the Chicago Blackhawks during exit interviews, Morrow stated that he may "give it one more go," though he stated that he could change his mind in two weeks when it was time to resume workouts.
 Morrow stated that he had not spoken to Lightning General Manager Steve Yzerman about returning to the team, but he stated that he would love to return.
 Morrow said that he "had more fun here in this short time than I've had in I don't know how many years."
 Despite this, the Lightning opted not to re-sign Morrow, who had finished the season with career-low offensive statistics, and Morrow went unsigned throughout the summer.

 On March 17, 2016, Morrow announced his retirement.
-He bookended his career with Stanley Cup Finals appearances in 2000 with the Stars and 2015 with the Lightning.
+He bookended his career with Stanley Cup Final appearances in 2000 with the Stars and 2015 with the Lightning.